-- Administered by the Office for Diversity in Graduate Education (ODGE), the DOVE Fellowship Program seeks to assist graduate programs to promote a diversity of views, experiences, and ideas in pursuit of research, scholarship, and creative excellence.
+Administered by the Office for Diversity in Graduate Education (ODGE), the DOVE Fellowship Program seeks to assist graduate programs to promote a diversity of views, experiences, and ideas in pursuit of research, scholarship, and creative excellence.
 Applicants admitted to the following Humphrey School degree programs may be considered for nomination: MS-STEP and PhD.
 Read more about the DOVE Fellowship.

 The Interdisciplinary Center for the Study of Global Change offers fellowships that provide financial support for graduate students with backgrounds and interests committed to the interdisciplinary study of the Global South in the context of global change.
 Applicants admitted to the following Humphrey School degree programs may be considered for nomination: MDP, MHR, and PhD.
 Read more about ICGC Fellowships

 Merit based aid is awarded by the Humphrey School Office of Admissions and is competitive.
 Students who submit a completed application by January 15 and are subsequently admitted will be considered for Humphrey School merit-based aid.
 All merit-based aid offers are typically announced in mid-March, and applicants must be admitted by that time in order to be considered.